Vanita Ahuja, M.D.

-It is my pleasure, as the Program Director of the Sinai Hospital Program in General Surgery, to welcome your interest in our surgical training program and to provide a brief overview of the program, our vision and goals.
+It is our pleasure to welcome your interest in our surgical training program and to provide a brief overview.

-First and foremost, our goal is to train broad-based, highly qualified surgical specialists who can provide excellence in the care of patients with a wide range of surgical diseases.
-To this end, we have designed a training program that emphasizes education over service, training in all major surgical subspecialties, and strong academic affiliations.
+First and foremost, our goal is to train broad-based, highly qualified surgical specialists who can provide excellent care to patients with a wide range of surgical diseases.
+To this end, we have designed a training program that emphasizes education over service and offers training in all major surgical subspecialties and strong academic affiliations.
 A well-chosen blend of hospitals, rotations and faculty exposes our residents to all facets of modern-day surgery to facilitate realistic and well-informed career choices in both academic and non-academic settings.

 Knowledge is the most powerful tool we possess as surgeons.
-The Sinai Surgery Residency, with all of its members, strives to foster an environment of learning and research (basic and clinical), which enables our graduates to critically appraise surgical literature and keep abreast of surgical advances years after graduating from the program.
+The Sinai Surgery Residency strives to foster an environment of learning and research (basic and clinical), which enables our graduates to critically appraise surgical literature and keep abreast of surgical advances years after graduating from the program.

-Surgeons today need to acquire knowledge and skills that reach beyond the classic teaching models of surgical education, and cover such variety of topics as leadership, business and systems management, health care finance and politics, and so forth.
-At the same time, the landscape of surgery is constantly changing.
-Core "general surgery" training in the future may be reduced to three to four years, and an increasing number of surgery graduates choose subspecialty training and careers.
-To train surgeons who will meet the demands and challenges of tomorrow, we have incorporated a unique value-added year of training into our residency design.
-During that year the resident may choose to complete a one-year executive MBA program, an MPH program, a year of research, or a Trauma/Critical Care fellowship, thereby leaving our program with substantial added qualification.
-Other qualified options for this year may be explored on an individual basis.
+To train surgeons to meet the demands and challenges of tomorrow, we have incorporated a unique value-added year of training into our residency design.
+During that year, the resident may choose to complete a one-year executive MBA program, an MPH program, a year of research or a trauma/critical care fellowship, thereby leaving our program with substantial added qualification.
+Other appropriate options for this year may be explored on an individual basis.

-Below, you will find brief descriptions of the history of the program, our vision and mission, an outline of the value-added year, the educational exposure and basic design of the program, as well as an overview of the rotations and participating institutions in our program.
-Please feel free to browse the remainder of the residency Web site for additional information.
+Below, you will find brief descriptions of the history of the program and our vision and mission.
+Please feel free to browse the remainder of the residency website for additional information.

-In 2005, due to the strict implementation of the 80-hour resident work-week and other major changes by the ACGME, ABS and other organizations, in the paradigms for surgical education, as well as structural changes at Sinai and the Johns Hopkins Hospital, the integration of the two surgical programs was resolved.
-Sinai Hospital successfully restarted its independent fully accredited program in 2006.
-In 2009 the program was fully reaccredited without any significant citations, and in 2010 the ACGME approved a program expansion from 2 to 3 residents per year.
+Sinai Hospital successfully restarted its independent, fully accredited program in 2006.
+In 2009, the program was fully reaccredited without any significant citations, and in 2010 the Accreditation Council for Graduate Medical Education approved a program expansion from two to three residents per year.

-It is the vision of the department chair, faculty, hospital and organization to create and maintain the most outstanding community-based, academically affiliated surgical residency program available to date.
+It is the vision of the department chair, faculty, hospital and organization to create and maintain the most outstanding community-based, academically affiliated surgical residency program available.